Head of the Passaic

 6. RACE CATEGORIES

 a.
-Participants will be classified according to the current version of the Rules of Rowing, available from US Rowing.
+Participants will be classified according to the Rules of Rowing, available from US Rowing.
 Masters rowers are 21 years of age and older.

 c.
 All mixed race events are Masters events.
 Each crew must have an equal number of male and female rowers.

-g.
-Handicaps will be utilized for all Masters races and will be determined using US Rowing guidelines, as published in the current Rules of Rowing.
+d.
+Handicaps will be utilized for all Masters races and will be determined using US Rowing guidelines.
 Masters races may be split according to age categories, depending on the number of entries, at the discretion of the Race Director.
 Participants are responsible for providing correct age information for Masters crews.
-The Parent/Child event will not be handicapped and may be a mixed event, depending on the number of entries.

 7. TRAVEL PATTERN

 a.
 Two-way traffic is maintained on the river.
-Boats must not cross the race course at any time.
-Whether approaching the starting line or racing down the course, at all times, boats must keep the red buoys near the center of the river on their port side and the yellow buoys near the shore on their starboard side.
-Boats that are racing will be on the west side of the river, heading downstream.
-Boats that are launching, landing, or proceeding to/from their docks must row in the buoy-designated lane on the east (upstream) side of the river.
+Crews must not cross the race course at any time.
+Whether approaching the starting line or racing down the course, at all times, crews must keep the red buoys near the center of the river on their port side and the yellow buoys near the shore on their starboard side.
+Racing crews will be on the west side of the river, heading downstream.
+Crews that are launching, landing, or proceeding to/from their docks must row in the buoy-designated lane on the east (upstream) side of the river.

 b.
 Navigable arches of the 2 bridges on the course are indicated on the course map.
 These are the arches closest to the middle of the river.
 Buoys will indicate which arches must be used.

 c.
-Boats are not allowed to pass others within 100 meters of each bridge.
-No exceptions.
+Crews are not allowed to pass other crews within 100 meters of each bridge.

 a.
-Rowers (and coxes) finishing first in their race will receive first-place medals, provided that the event has a minimum of two entries.
-Second place medals will be awarded in events with a minimum of three entries and third place medals will be awarded in events with a minimum of four entries.
+Crews finishing first in their race will receive first place medals, provided that the event has a minimum of two entries.
+Second place medals will be awarded in events with four or more entries and third place medals will be awarded in events with five or more entries.

 b.
 The HOPR Points Trophy shall be awarded to the club amassing the greatest number of points at each year’s regatta.
-One point is awarded for each rower of the winning boat in each race.
+One point is awarded for each rower of the winning crew in each race.
 For example, the winning crew of an 8+ race will be awarded eight points, the winning crew of a 4x will be awarded four points, and the winner of a 1x event will be awarded one point.
 Points will not be awarded to second or third place finishes.
 The Points Trophy is a travelling trophy and must be returned to the organizers before the next regatta.

 c.
 The Robert J. DeVita Cup shall be awarded to the winning Men’s Open Novice Four.
 The Cup is a travelling trophy and must be returned to the organizers before the next regatta.

-f.
+d.
 Other awards or cups may be offered at the discretion of the Regatta Committee.
 Details of any such will be made available on the Regatta website.

 a.
 Good sportsmanship must prevail at all times.

 b.
-Boats wishing to protest must first lodge the protest at the finish line to the finish line official(s), while still on the water.
-The protesting rower(s) must then submit the protest in writing, along with a $50 fee (cash or check, payable to HOPR), to the Head Referee or his/her designee within one hour of reaching land.
+Crews wishing to protest must first lodge the protest at the finish line to the finish line official(s), while still on the water.
+The protesting crew must then submit its protest in writing, along with a $50 fee (cash or check, payable to HOPR), to the Head Referee within one hour of reaching land.
 The protest must be signed by a member of the protesting crew and represent that, to the best of their knowledge and belief, the facts contained are true and accurate.
-The decision of the Head Referee/protest jury shall be final and may not be appealed.
+The decision of the Head Referee shall be final and may not be appealed.
 If the decision is found to be in favor of the protesting crew or substantially justified, the protest fee will be returned to the protesting crew.
-If the decision is against the protesting crew or the protest found unjustified, the fee will be retained.
+If the decision is against the protesting crew or the protest found unjustified, the fee will be retained